Halak earns shutout as Bruins cool off Canadiens - TSN.ca

 Boston made it 2-0 late in the second period when Cave scored his first NHL goal at 19:34.
 The 23-year-old, playing his 16th career game, was left alone in the slot with the teams playing 4-on-4 hockey.

+"It feels really good, especially in a winning effort," said Cave, who plans to place the puck in his trophy cabinet.
+"We played an unreal game as a team tonight.
+We rolled four lines, all three defensive pairings played good and Jaro was a brick wall back there.
+A recipe for success."

+Boston was on the second game of a back-to-back after losing 4-2 in Buffalo on Sunday, but it didn't look that way.

-The visitors picked up right where they left off in the third, scoring 46 seconds after the intermission.
-A defensive collapse by the Canadiens gave Krejci time and space at the side of the net for his sixth of the season.
+Still playing high-tempo hockey in the third, the visitors scored 46 seconds after the intermission.
+A defensive collapse by the Canadiens gave David Krejci time and space at the side of the net for his sixth of the season.
 Krejci extended his point streak to seven games.

-The Bruins added to their lead when Marchand scored Boston's fourth, on the power play, at 5:06.
-David Pastrnak made a clever pass on the goal, his second of the game.
+The Bruins added to their lead when Brad Marchand scored Boston's fourth, on the power play, at 5:06.
+Pastrnak made a clever pass on the goal, his second of the game.

-The Canadiens failed to capitalize on three power plays, prolonging an 0-for-25 slump that dates back to Dec.
-1. The Canadiens have not scored a power-play goal in nine games.
+Halak did the rest, blanking his former team for the second time in his career as the Bruins snapped a two-game losing skid.

+The Canadiens were shut out for just the second time this season.

+"It's always nice to get a shutout," said Halak, who improved to 5-0-0 when facing Price, his former teammate.
+"From the drop of the puck, we played pretty good.
+For sixty minutes, we didn't give them much.
+It was a team effort from top to bottom."

+Halak had not beaten the Canadiens since Dec.
+19, 2013 when he played for the St. Louis Blues.

-Notes: Montreal defenceman Jordie Benn was a healthy scratch for the first time this season. … It was the third of four meetings between the Canadiens and Bruins this season.
+Notes: The Canadiens recalled defenceman Victor Mete after the game and assigned Noah Juulsen to the Laval Rocket. … Montreal defenceman Jordie Benn was a healthy scratch for the first time this season. … It was the third of four meetings between the Canadiens and Bruins this season.